guerilla-di/tracksperanto/README.txt

 == Modularity

-Tracksperanto is very modular and can process data passing through it, like importing and exporting the same format, but you need some operation applied to the result (like scaling a proxy track up).
+Tracksperanto is very modular and can process data passing through it (like scaling a proxy track up).
 Internally, Tracksperanto talks Exporters, Importers and Middlewares.
 Any processing chain (called a Pipeline) usually works like this: